GTPB/PDA18/pages/sdaMsqrobSimple.md

 ### 2.2.3 The CPTAC A vs B dataset lab 3

 Our first case-study is a subset of the data of the 6th study of the Clinical Proteomic Technology Assessment for Cancer (CPTAC).
 In this experiment, the authors spiked the Sigma Universal Protein Standard mixture 1 (UPS1) containing 48 different human proteins in a protein background of 60 ng/μL Saccharomyces cerevisiae strain BY4741 (MATa, leu2Δ0, met15Δ0, ura3Δ0, his3Δ1).
 Two different spike-in concentrations were used: 6A (0.25 fmol UPS1 proteins/μL) and 6B (0.74 fmol UPS1 proteins/μL) [5].
-The raw data files can be downloaded from https://cptac-data-portal.georgetown.edu/cptac/public?scope=Phase+I (Study 6), the processed data can be downloaded by zipping the github repository https://github.com/statOmics/proteomicsShortcourseData.
+The raw data files can be downloaded from https://cptac-data-portal.georgetown.edu/cptac/public?scope=Phase+I (Study 6), the processed data can be downloaded by zipping the github repository https://github.com/statOmics/pdaData, in the folder data/quantification/cptacAvsB_lab3.
 We limited ourselves to the data of LTQ-Orbitrap W at site 56.
 The data were searched with MaxQuant version 1.5.2.8, and detailed search settings were described in Goeminne et al. (2016) [1].
 Three replicates are available for each concentration.

 ### 2.2.3.1.
 The Input tab

 Our first step is to choose an appropriate name for the project.
 This name, appended with a timestamp, will be used when downloading results from the analysis.
 Here, we use the name “project_CPTAC_AvsB”.
 Next, upload your peptides.txt file.
 This is the file that contains your peptide-level intensities.
 For a MaxQuant search [6], this peptides.txt file can be found by default in the “path_to_raw_files/combined/txt/” folder from the MaxQuant output, with “path_to_raw_files” the folder where raw files were saved.
-In this tutorial, we will use a MaxQuant peptides file from the https://github.com/statOmics/proteomicsShortCourse/tree/master/data/quantification/cptacAvsB_lab3
+In this tutorial, we will use a MaxQuant peptides file from MaxQuant that can be found on the pdaData repository.
 Similarly, upload the experimental annotation file which is called “label-free_CPTAC_annotation.xlsx”.
 This file should always be a tab-delimited file or an Office Open XML spreadsheet file (“.xlsx” file).
 Figure 4. shows how this file looks like for our experiment.
 One column (the “run” column in Fig. 3) of the experimental annotation file should always contain the names of the MS runs.
 For MaxQuant, these are the names given in the “Experiment” column when the data was searched.
 The names should be unique.
 Other columns indicate other variables related to the design that can affect protein expression; here this is only the treatment/spike-in condition.

 ![Figure 5.
 Lab 3 Annotation](./figs/lab3Annotation.png)